mehtab39/myprojects/readme.md

    # Features
     * Voice recognition
     * Get weather details by using "Weather" phrase before "Location" name
-    * Direct Google and youtube search by using the phrase "Google" or "Youtube"
+    * Direct Google and YouTube search by using the phrase "Google" or "YouTube"